raybbian/iUtils/README.md

 This is the user application that will allow the user to:

-1. Install the driver to the device (using [libwdi](https://github.com/pbatard/libwdi)).
+1. **[INCOMPLETE]** Install the driver to the device (using [libwdi](https://github.com/pbatard/libwdi)).
+    - Note: this will require me to sign my driver (needs $$$).
-2. Configure the iDevice's USB configuration.
+2. **[COMPLETE]** Configure the iDevice's USB configuration.
-3. Enable or disable specific functions (PTP/iTunes/Valeria/CDC NCM) depending on the configurations.
+3. **[INCOMPLETE]** Enable or disable specific functions (PTP/iTunes/Valeria/CDC NCM) depending on the configurations.
-4. View stats and information about the device such as transfer rate, charging speed, etc.
+4. **[INCOMPLETE]** View stats and information about the device such as transfer rate, charging speed, etc.

 ### Messenger

 This is a DLL that will allow you to access the API for the Keystone driver through code, to integrate into your application.
+No documentation quite yet, but check out the [API header](https://github.com/raybbian/iUtils/blob/master/Messenger/Api.h) for its functions.

 ## What iUtilities Offers